kubesphere/website/content/en/blogs/argo-cd-a-tool-for-devops.md

 1. Argo CD pulls application configurations from Git Repo and deploys applications in Kubernetes clusters.
 2. If someone wants to add a new feature, he or she just needs to submit a Pull Request to Git Repo to modify application deployment configurations.
 Then, wait for merging.
-3. Once the Pull Request gets merged, Argo CD will run updating per Webhook triggers.
+3. Once the Pull Request gets merged, Argo CD will run an update per Webhook triggers.
 4. Applications updated and notifications sent.

 To sum it up, automated operation and maintenance and continuous delivery.
 Simple and easy to understand, right?